 However, despite these delicate examples, certain suitably weakened conjectures are still believed to be true.
-These are supported by a variety of partial results obtained in this direction, starting very early on from the classical ones by Dini \cite{Dini43}, Darboux \cite{Darboux37}, and Birkhoff \cite{Birkhoff}, and further developed in \cite{BabNek95,kiyohara1991,kolokoltsov}.
+These are supported by a variety of partial results obtained in this direction, starting with the classical works of Dini \cite{Dini43}, Darboux \cite{Darboux37}, and Birkhoff \cite{Birkhoff}, and further developed in \cite{BabNek95,kiyohara1991,kolokoltsov}.
 In particular, several works by Bialy and Mironov \cite{bialy1987, bialymironov1, bialymironov2, bialymironov3}, Denisova, Kozlov, and Treshev \cite{denisovakozlov1, denisovakozlov2, denisovakozlov3, kozlovtreshchev, denisovakozlovtreshev2012}, Mironov \cite{mironov}, and other authors \cite{babenkoneko1995, kolokoltsov, agapov, taimanov}, strongly indicate the validity of the following (yet unproven) conjecture: \emph{Every polynomially integrable\footnote{Polynomially integrable metrics are those whose second conserved quantity is a polynomial in the momentum variables.} metric $g$ on $\T^2$ is of Liouville type.} We refer to \cite{probl1, probl2} for recent surveys on open problems and questions concerning geodesics and integrability of finite-dimensional systems.

-The first author of the current paper, in \cite{henheik2025deformational}, studied a deformative version of the folklore conjecture and showed that the class of Liouville metrics is \emph{deformationally rigid against a fairly large class of integrable conformal perturbations}, i.e., integrable deformations of Liouville metrics are again Liouville metrics.
+The first author of the current paper, in \cite{henheik2025deformational}, studied a version concerning deformations of the folklore conjecture and showed that the class of Liouville metrics is \emph{deformationally rigid against a fairly large class of integrable conformal perturbations}, i.e., integrable deformations of Liouville metrics are again Liouville metrics.
 The proof proceeds by showing that possibly infinitely many linear equations for the Fourier coefficients of the deformation coming from the X-ray transform on the torus with a Liouville metric are nondegenerate.
 The structure of these equations was analyzed as an infinite Gram matrix.